sd17fall/softdes.web/notes/genefinder-solutions.md

 doctest.run_docstring_examples(longest_ORF, globals())
 ```

-The following two implementations is more expensive, but less code.
+The following two implementations are more expensive, but less code.
 It's more expensive because sorting is more work than keep track of the longer, and because `sorted` makes a list.

 ```python